slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On habits and systems

 <!--
-> *"Poeple don't decide their future, they decide their habits and their habits decide their futures."
+> *"Poeple don’t decide their future, they decide their habits and their habits decide their futures."
 -- F. M. Alexander
 > *"Chains of habit are too light to be felt until they are to heavy to be broken."
 -- Warren Buffett*
-> *"It isn't 10k hours that creates outliers, it's 10k iterations."
+> *"It isn’t 10k hours that creates outliers, it’s 10k iterations."
 "I probably read 1-2 hours a day, and that puts me in the top 0,00001%."
 -- Naval Ravikant*